raneeshgomez/raneeshgomez/README.md

 ## Hey, I'm Raneesh 👋
 ![Personal banner](https://drive.google.com/uc?export=view&id=1RLBaSiSObBeNYMX6FKzQ0uZfplMelal_)

-I am a Software Engineer who is excited about creating avenues to elevate humanity through technology.
+I am a Software Engineer who is excited about creating new avenues to elevate humanity through technology.
 I am passionate about Full-Stack Web Development, with a special interest in API Design.
 Some technologies I enjoy working with are **Angular, React, Node.js and Flask**.